 What we don’t: No drop seat and doesn't come in short and tall sizes.

 No matter the resort, you’re bound to see more snowboarders wearing Burton than any other brand.
 The Reserve Bib is one of their most popular offerings, so much so that it’s made in both Gore-Tex and non-Gore-Tex varieties (the latter uses proprietary waterproofing).
-The Reserve GTX here packs in a ton of quality for the price: you get a 2-layer construction along with full seam taping and burly 150-denier face fabric (the Cyclic above is 70D) for just $335—comparable offerings like the Outdoor Research Mt.
-Baker below will cost over $100 more.
+The Reserve GTX here packs in a ton of quality for the price: You get a 2-layer construction along with full seam taping and burly 150-denier face fabric (the Cyclic above is 70D) for just $360—comparable offerings like the 686 GTX Stretch Dispatch below will cost over $100 more.
 If you’re in the market for a robust resort-specific bib, the Reserve (and women’s Avalon) should be toward the top of your list.

 However, as we mentioned previously, 2-layer constructions do not get high marks for breathability, and the Reserve’s burly fabric certainly doesn’t help.
-If you like to earn your turns or charge hard in and out of the ropes, a 3-layer design like the TREW Gear above will do a much better job regulating temperature, and the Mt.
-Baker also excels with more breathable fabrics patterned throughout.
+If you like to earn your turns or charge hard in and out of the ropes, a 3-layer design like the Trew Gear above will do a much better job regulating temperature, and the 686 Dispatch also excels with more breathable fabrics and cross-venting options.
 Further, the Reserve does not include a drop seat (notably, the women’s Avalon does), which can make bathroom breaks a bit of an ordeal.
 And like many bibs here, it isn’t offered in short or tall sizes (the non-GTX version is).
 But you’d be hard-pressed to find a better combination of performance, durability, and style at this price point, and there's a reason the Reserve is one of the best-selling bibs among snowboarders.